How do I buy a container?

 I need to export my container, can you help with that?

-Yes, we can!
-Depending on your needs we have International freight forwarders that we can recommend you that will handle all your international shipping needs.
+Absolutely, we can refer you to an international freight forwarder that will handle all your international shipping needs.

 I'm having a tough time opening and closing my doors.

 You may need to grease or oil the hinges and they will get easier to open and close with use.
-It is also possible to have the container torqued on uneven ground which can cause the frame to twist.
-These are industrial doors and are very heavy but the more you open and close the container doors the easier they get.
+Ensure the container is sitting on flat, level ground.
+If it is not then the frame may twist and make it difficult to open the doors.

 How many roll-up doors can be added to a container?